 As I was intending on selling this design I opted to use the words 'Skill Issue', a commonly used phrase on the internet that created a funny juxtaposition with the retro design and modern humour.

-While working on another tabletop suppliment, I needed a visual image for a cainine knight.
-I tried to draw it by hand originally but couldn't get it to look quite right so I turned to using old public domain and CC0 imagery.
-The head of the wolf and body of the knight are two old sketch images that I photoshopped together and added colour too, whilst the background is an old painting that i modified and cropped.
+While working on a tabletop game suppliment, I needed a visual image for a cainine knight.
+To achieve this piece I used old public domain and CC0 imagery.
+The head of the wolf and body of the knight are two old sketch images that I photoshopped together and added colour too, whilst the background is an old painting that I modified and cropped.

 Here are the original assets if you are curious about the modifications made: